-These nine projects have so many parts.
+These three projects have so many parts.
 At the local scale, there might be some good things: repairing an old, leaky regulator on a weir pool-afflicted lagoon.
 And some bad things: clearing irreplaceable habitat or building levees that will cut off water flow.
 Ask the panel to consider your local knowledge and concerns.

 If you love the wider Murray floodplain, speak out against the offset.

 These projects have repercussions for the whole Murray floodplain.
 This is because they’re linked to a massive water ‘offset’ that means there’s less water for fish, frogs and waterbirds upstream and downstream.
 And right now, this nefarious element is outside the formal ‘scope’ for assessment.
 If you love and live on the floodplain, we need your help.
 Demand the ‘cumulative impact’ on the whole river is taken into account.

 Make your submission at: https://engage.vic.gov.au/VMFRP-SIAC-ER-Central

 Our submission guide has all this information.
 Download it here >>